-- 1 To qualify for the Bachelor of Engineering Technology, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Engineering Technology (Structure (a)) - (i) core papers: 165 points with 30 points at level 6 and 45 points at level 7 and - a major: 195 points from one of the majors identified in these regulations with at least 45 points at level 6 and at least 30 points at level 7. - (b) Bachelor of Engineering Technology Mechanical Engineering (Structure (b)) - (i) 360 points with at least 75 points at level 6 and at least 75 points at level 7. - 2 A student must undertake Project ENEL795 or ENME795 in their chosen major. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels. - 4 A student must complete a minimum of 600 hours of planned supervised work placement approved by the programme leader within one year of completing the coursework requirements to be eligible for this qualification. - 5 A student may substitute up to 30 points from any other bachelor's degree with the approval of the programme leader.
+- 1 To qualify for the Bachelor of Engineering Technology, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Engineering Technology (Structure (a)) - (i) core papers: 165 points with 30 points at level 6 and 45 points at level 7 and - (ii) a major: 195 points from one of the majors identified in these regulations with at least 45 points at level 6 and at least 30 points at level 7. - (b) Bachelor of Engineering Technology Mechanical Engineering (Structure (b)) - 360 points with at least 105 points at level 6 and at least 90 points at level 7. - (c) Bachelor of Engineering Technology (Strucutre (c)) - (i) core papers: 150 points with 30 points at level 6 and 30 points at level 7 and - (ii) a major: 210 points from one of the majors identified in these regulations with at least 75 points at level 6 and at least 45 points at level 7. - 2 A student must undertake Project ENEL795 or ENME795 in their chosen major. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels. - 4 A student must complete a minimum of 600 hours of planned supervised work placement approved by the programme leader within one year of completing the coursework requirements to be eligible for this qualification. - 5 A student may substitute up to 30 points from any other bachelor's degree with the approval of the programme leader.